avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

     return output // denominator
   ```

-- $K$ is a constant to control the rate of change for the Subnet Validator price
+- $K$ is a constant to control the rate of change for the L1 validator price

 After every second, $x$ will be updated: